open-sauced/docs/docs/community/100-days-of-oss.md

 - the day of the challenge indicated by 'D',
 - the hashtag #100DaysOfOSS.

-For example, if you're on day one, you could say, "Today, I reviewed the documentation for the [OpenSauced/Insights](https://github.com/open-sauced/insights) repository.
+For example, if you're on day one, you could say, "Today, I reviewed the documentation for the [OpenSauced/App](https://github.com/open-sauced/app) repository.
 D1 #100daysOfOSS."
 Then, on day two, you would continue with D2, and so on.

 Here's what you can do if you're ready to join this challenge:

 - [Sign up](https://docs.google.com/forms/d/e/1FAIpQLScoq6ORpkzUg3Cqxd3EeNnMP6HIJ3uemPhSHs8sYZALmbpeVg/viewform?usp=sharing) with OpenSauced to receive a coupon code for 12 months of free access to all of OpenSauced's paid features and for the chance to opt in to receive updates, event invites, and resources to help you succeed.
-- [Tweet out your commitment today](https://twitter.com/intent/tweet?text=I%27m%20joining%20the%20%23100DaysOfOSS%20challenge%20with%20%40saucedopen%20to%20grow%20my%20skills%2C%20gain%20real-world%20experience%20in%20open%20source%2C%20and%20to%20make%20a%20positive%20impact%20on%20the%20OSS%20Community!) or share on your platform of choice!
+- [Post your commitment today on X](https://twitter.com/intent/tweet?text=I%27m%20joining%20the%20%23100DaysOfOSS%20challenge%20with%20%40saucedopen%20to%20grow%20my%20skills%2C%20gain%20real-world%20experience%20in%20open%20source%2C%20and%20to%20make%20a%20positive%20impact%20on%20the%20OSS%20Community!) or share on your platform of choice!

 ## The Official Kickoff